lmarzy/kickstart-Sass-Base/README.md

 # kickstart-Sass-Base
-Kickstart Sass Base css for starting a new project
+Kickstart Sass css for starting a new project